-It might not win any beauty pageants, but celeriac is a culinary revelation and one of the most versatile vegetables to plant in January.
+It might not win any beauty pageants, but celeriac is a culinary revelation and one of the most versatile vegetables to plant.
 A cross between celery, fennel, walnut and aniseed, its tangled swollen roots look haphazard and messy, but its crisp, nutty parcels deliver an invigorating pay-off.
-As Amateur Gardening’s expert Lucy Chamberlain points out: ‘Moisture-loving, crunchy and nutritious, celeriac rewards the patient gardener with generous returns and robust flavors.’
+As Lucy Chamberlain points out: ‘Moisture-loving, crunchy and nutritious, celeriac rewards the patient gardener with generous returns and robust flavors.’

 Fans of companion planting should grow with tomatoes, spinach, peas and beans.
 Celeriac stores brilliantly and keeps for eight months.
 So it may not be a looker, but it’s definitely a keeper!

 For anyone after easygoing vegetables to plant in January, the advice is simple – have a banana!
-Banana shallots (or echalions, as they are also known) are like the sweet sisters of the ubiquitous onion.
+Banana shallots are like the sweet sisters of the ubiquitous onion.
 Mild in flavor and easy to grow, these torpedo-shaped treasures (Allium cepa) range from the decorative pink rings of ‘Simiane’ to extra-long AGM winner ‘Longor’ and spicy purple ‘Griselle’.
-Sweet and simple, they add crunch and character to stylish skewers cooked on the best BBQs, as well as classic French onion soups and dynamic seasonal salads.
+Sweet and simple, they add crunch and character to stylish skewers, as well as classic French onion soups and dynamic seasonal salads.

-Anyone wanting to know how to grow onions will find this crop a pleasant alternative to conventional pungent plantings.
+Anyone wanting to grow onions will find this crop a pleasant alternative to conventional pungent plantings.
+It is one of the easiest vegetables to grow if you follow some simple steps.
 Sowing your shallot seeds now, that extra time spent under glass before being planted out works wonders for root growth and ultimately flavor.
 Seed-grown shallots are less susceptible to bolting.
-Just keep weed-free and well watered in a moist, well-drained soil once they are moved outdoors.
+Just keep weed-free and well watered in a moist, well-drained soil once they are moved outdoors into a raised bed or veg border.
 And add a little sulphate of potash in summer to give your bananas a boost.

 This shallot is one of the best companion plants for kale and grows happily with beetroots, tomatoes and carrots.
 They also do well in any patch where you grew cucumbers the year before.

-Whether you fancy a rustic climber or a bushy dwarf, the French bean (Phaseolus vulgaris) is one of the best vegetables to plant in January.
+Whether you fancy a rustic climber or a bushy dwarf, the French bean (Phaseolus vulgaris) is one of the best vegetables for January planting.
 Given the number of varieties up for grabs and the comparatively long window for successive sowings, it makes sense to start a few off indoors as soon as possible.
 As anyone who knows how to grow French beans will tell you, it’s possible to enjoy months of colorful crops if you synchronize varieties sensibly and give them the right growing spaces.

 You’re spoiled for choice in terms of both dwarf and climbing bean varieties.
 Compact yellow ‘Sonesta’ and purple container favorite ‘Amethyst’ are particularly suited to early growing indoors.
 Dwarf varieties produce pods in flushes and benefit from early as well as late sowings.
 But there’s nothing to stop you starting off creamy flat-podded ‘Golden Gate’, pencil-podded ‘Blue Lake’ or red-flecked ‘Borlotto Lingua Di Fuoco Nano’ beans now for transplanting out in spring.